18 Top-Rated Things to Do in Port St. Lucie, FL

 Kayaking is another popular activity for families at St. Lucie Inlet Preserve State Park.
 A 4.2- mile kayak trail snakes its way through the lush mangroves, taking you on a three-hour adventure filled with beauty, phenomenal wildlife, and utter tranquility.

-5. River Lilly Cruises
+7. Hit the Water with River Lilly Cruises

 River Lilly Cruises offers passengers a fun and intimate look at many of Florida's wildest creatures in their natural habitat.
 After climbing aboard a large pontoon boat, guests set sail down the mangrove-lined river for a jungle adventure they'll never forget.